TwigWorld/django-contactfield/README.md

 -----

 Contactfield defines a field class (one for standard forms and one for model forms), and a form mixin.
-You must use both to fully benefit from the module's features.
+You must use both together to fully benefit from the module's features.

 ###Basic Form example